Bike path on I-205 between Portland, OR. and Vancouver, WA. Dancing to the beat of the suburbs.

 On the Vancouver side, the bike path drops down between the north and south bound sections of I-205.
 One feels like an ant between the cracks of a sidewalk, or a human living in a world of Paul Bunyans.

-bridge, the bike path dumps one out into a world of suburban
+the bridge, the bike path dumps one out into a world of suburban sprawl.

 into a glass cube.
 It was a stop-n-shop type mart.
-Everyone was
+Everyone

-in and out like aliens of a foreign world.
+was zipping in and out like aliens of a foreign world.
 I stood in

 Yes, in suburban America even the animal world can be extruded from the

-same corporate machine that cranks out large beams for the
+same corporate machine that cranks out large beams for the bridge and keeps

 kingdom managed by Petco, a division of conglomerate?
-Oil
+Oil refineries

-refineries or something?
+or something?
 The Petco process?
-How about the
+How about the refinery's cracker

 unit?
 Animal crackers?
 Find them at the AM / PM also.